As Al Rushbow said to you yesterday, on Monday he will be back and things get back to normal around here, but it is Friday and it is Open Line Friday.

 You've got no place to go.

-It is open line Friday, I'm being reminded.
+It is Open Line Friday, I'm being reminded.

 So let's take a call.

-Let's go to uh Patty in Atlanta, Georgia.
+Let's go to Patty in Atlanta, Georgia.

-Patty, welcome to the Rush Limbo Show.
+Patty, welcome to the Rush Limbaugh Show.

 What's on your mind, Patty?

-Hey, Doug, it's a pleasure to talk to you.
+It's a pleasure to talk to you.

-And you too.
+And you too?

-I have two points to make if you don't mind quickly.
+I have two points to make, if you don't mind quickly.

 You know, Patty, you're jogging my memory here.